A nice Sunday for everyone! Today, it goes into the third round of our monthly theme “Italian Kitchen – Learn all about gnocchi!“.

 - The basic dough for the classic potato gnocchi according to recipe (see link above) prepare.

 - prepare and cook the potatoes during the filling of the gnocchi best:

 Wash the arugula, spin dry and free of the thicker lower stems.
 Then cut into fine strips, mix with the ricotta and Parmesan and season with salt and pepper.

 Roll the Parma ham tightly, cut into thin rings and put the rolls separately aside.
 A small amount of rocket mass and a Parma ham roll are later used for each Gnocco

 1 cm Cut the Gorgonzola into small, about 1 x cubes.

 - the following procedure for filling and shaping the gnocchi:

-An approximately 3 cm thick dough roll form, cut wide pieces into 2 cm, press a piece of dough with your hands to form a circle flat, place a small amount of filling in the center and close the Gnoccho so that the filling is completely enclosed by the dough ,
+Form an approximately 3 cm thick dough roll, cut into approx. 2 cm wide pieces, flatten a piece of dough with your hands into a circle, place a small amount of filling in the middle and close the Gnocco so that the filling is completely enclosed by the dough .

 Finally, with the help of a gnocchi board or a fork form the typical grooves and place the finished molded gnocchi on a floured work surface.

 - Bring a pot of salted water to a boil, give the gnocchi in and it turn back the heat so that the water only slightly simmering.